uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 # Decision Tree

-To begin, we tried using the decision tree method in Julia to create a predictive model of our data using a regression tree made out of our data.
-To start, we split up our cleaned data into independent (the concrete admixtures, XXX) and dependent variables (the concrete compressive strength, XX) that would be in the form of a matrix and vector respectfully so they then can be used to create our tree.
+To begin, we tried using the decision tree method in Julia to create a predictive model of our data using a regression tree made out of our data since our dataset is non-linear.
+To start, we split up our cleaned data into independent variables (the concrete admixtures, XXX) and dependent variables (the concrete compressive strength, XX) that would be in the form of a matrix and vector respectfully so they then can be used to create our decision tree.

 ```
 {